Tips on white paper sources

 Wikipedia | No | Wikipedia is a secondary source; use it to find primary sources |

-This article is a brief excerpt from White Papers for Dummies by Gordon Graham.
+This article is an excerpt from White Papers for Dummies by Gordon Graham.

 […] similar to how professors (and That White Paper Guy!) frown on papers that cite Wikipedia as a source.
 It’s a highly useful online reference, but it […]